-If the capital centres do not have sufficient assets to satisfy the claims of the holders of SCBs and SMBs, any residual claims of the holders of SCBs and SMBs will rank pari passu with residual claims of the holders of SMBs and financial contracts with preferential treatment in the Institute in General and will rank prior to the Issuer's unsecured creditors pursuant to Section 97 of the Danish Bankruptcy Act.
+If the capital centres do not have sufficient assets to satisfy the claims of the holders of SCBs and SMBs, any residual claims of the holders of SCBs and SMBs will rank pari passu with residual claims of the holders of SMBs and financial contracts with preferential treatment in the Institute in General and will rank prior to the Issuer's unsecured creditors pursuant to Section 97 of the Consolidated Act no. 1162 of 9 November 2024 on Bankruptcy, as amended (the "Danish Bank-ruptcy Act") (in Danish: konkursloven).
 Any residual claims of the holders of Senior Secured Bonds against the Institute in General will be treated as an unsecured claim in respect of the assets of the Institute in General that will be available for distribution in the case of bankruptcy in accordance with Section 97 of the Danish Bankruptcy Act.